Oxy-fuel torch vs. plasma cutter

 With oxy-fuel cutting, an oxygen/fuel gas flame preheats the steel to its ignition temperature.
 A high-powered oxygen jet is then directed at the metal, creating a chemical reaction between the oxygen and the metal to form iron oxide, also known as slag.
 The high-powered oxygen jet removes the slag from the kerf.

-When using oxy-fuel torches, cut quality, preheating times and metal thicknesses all may be influenced by the type of fuel gas used.
-There are four basic fuel gases used most frequently in combination with oxygen for this process: acetylene, propane, propylene and natural gas.
-Fuel gases are typically chosen according to the cutting application, cost, heat output and oxygen consumption.
+When using oxy-fuel torches, the type of fuel gas used may influence cut quality, preheating times and metal thicknesses.
+Cutters most frequently use four basic fuel gases in combination with oxygen for this process: acetylene, propane, propylene and natural gas.
+Operations typically choose fuel gases according to the cutting application, cost, heat output and oxygen consumption.

 - Good for thicker metals: The average hand-held oxy-fuel system can cut steel 6 to 12 inches thick, with some systems capable of cutting steel more than 20 inches thick.
 For thicker steels of more than 1 inch, oxy-fuel torches are capable of greater cutting speeds when compared to typical 100-amp hand-held plasma cutting systems.